alt-romes/alt-romes.github.io/posts/2023-11-10-creating-a-macos-app-with-haskell-and-swift.md

 c-sources: cbits/MyForeignLibRts.c
 install-includes: MyForeignLibRts.h
 ```
-You can see what these options do in [this cabal documentation section](https://cabal.readthedocs.io/en/stable/cabal-package.html#pkg-field-includes).
+You can see what these options do in [this cabal user guide section](https://cabal.readthedocs.io/en/stable/cabal-package.html#pkg-field-includes).
-We create the `cbits/MyForeignLibRts.c` wrapping the calls to `hs_init` and
+We create `cbits/MyForeignLibRts.c` wrapping the calls to `hs_init` and
-`hs_end` as described by the document linked above:
+`hs_end` as described in the FFI chapter linked above:
 ```c
 #include <stdlib.h>
 #include <stdio.h>